 - Equal-Opportunity Evil: Clarence Boddicker's gang is very ethnically diverse: white (Boddicker, Leon Nash), black (Joe Cox), Asian (Steve Minh), and Latin (Emil).

 - Even Evil Has Standards: Remorseless he may be, but Boddicker enters Bob Morton's house while Morton is in the company of two hookers and orders them, "Bitches, leave!" so that he won't need to eliminate extra witnesses.

 - Executive Meddling: In-universe, the Directive 4, which Dick Jones describes as his "own little contribution."

-- Executive Suite Fight: After finding out his connection with Boddicker, RoboCop storms into OCP's headquarters in an attempt to arrest Jones, who sics ED-209 on him.
+- After finding out his connection with Boddicker, RoboCop storms into OCP's headquarters in an attempt to arrest Jones, who sics ED-209 on him.

-- Also, at the end of the film he returns and blows up the ED-209 guarding the building, then walks into an OCP board meeting and shoots Jones when he tries to hold the Old Man hostage.
+- At the end of the film he returns and blows up the ED-209 guarding the building, then walks into an OCP board meeting and shoots Jones when he tries to hold the Old Man hostage.

 - Extreme Melee Revenge: After tracking down Boddicker, RoboCop gets his revenge by casually throwing him through several panes of glass.

 - Fanservice Extra: Twice.
 Apparently cops in the future have co-ed locker rooms.
 Later on, when RoboCop goes into a club to collect Leon, a woman is seen dancing topless.

 - Finger Twitching Revival: When RoboCop wakes up and leaves the police station.